Seagull or eagull?

 Most people of working age today won’t have grown up with the internet, their school curriculum won’t have covered the internet revolution, and they won’t have retrained since.
 They may be avid users of social media, and they may have picked up specific bits of knowledge along the way, but they probably lack the broad understanding of technology that would give them the kind of digital confidence needed to operate without the fear of being found out.

 But what kind of knowledge would people need to address this, and be confident in their technology literacy?
 If I was designing a curriculum to teach this stuff, it would probably cover the basics in:

 How does that sound?
-It might be a dream, but imagine the possibilities if we all knew this stuff, and knew that others knew it too, with everyone empowered and liberated by the same technology literacy that I image every citizen of Estonia to have.
+It might be a dream, but imagine the possibilities if we all knew this stuff, and knew that others knew it too, with everyone empowered and liberated by the same technology literacy that I (probably erroneously) image every citizen of Estonia to have.